dennisXZX/web-developer-notes/Javascript.md

 Anonymous function can be used in callback function, as it is called by a function instead of by you, so it can go without a function name.
 Another typical usage of anonymous function is Inmediately Invoked Function Expression (IIFE), as it is invoked the moment defined, so a function name is not necessary.

-#### How do you organize your code? (module pattern, classical inheritance?)

-Now I have turned to ES6 modules to organize my code.

 #### What's the difference between host objects and native objects?

 Host objects are the objects given to you by the environment.
 Javascript can run on different environments, such as on a browser or a server.
-Native objects are the objects given to you by Javascript.
+Native objects are the objects provided to you by Javascript.
 You will get the same native objects no matter where you run your Javascript code, but host objects will be different depending on the running environment.

 #### Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?